COINBUILTIN/bitclone/template/bitcoin/README.md

 Bitcoin - Scrypt v1.2.0-beta

-## HOW TO COMPILE GITIAN BUILD OF BITCOIN-SCRYPT QT CLIENT FOR WINDOWS
+## HOW TO COMPILE GITIAN BUILD OF ${bcl_name} QT CLIENT FOR WINDOWS

-## Amended for Bitcoin-sCrypt by Smokeasy from Gavin's Notes to getting gitian builds up and running and Onichan's Guide to compiling on Windows (https://bitcointalk.org/index.php?topic=84984.0).
+## Amended for ${bcl_name} by Smokeasy from Gavin's Notes to getting gitian builds up and running and Onichan's Guide to compiling on Windows (https://bitcointalk.org/index.php?topic=84984.0).

 ## REQUIREMENTS:  You need the right hardware - you need a 64-bit-capable CPU with hardware virtualization support (Intel VT-x or AMD-V).
 Not all modern CPUs support hardware virtualization.
 You probably need to enable hardware virtualization in your machine's BIOS.
 You need to be running a recent version of 64-bit-Ubuntu because Gitian supports only Ubuntu hosts (so the Windows client must be cross-compiled on Ubuntu).